Dietary Supplements: The Basics

 What are the risks of taking dietary supplements?

-Special concerns for people getting cancer treatment
+What are some concerns for people who are getting cancer treatment and taking dietary supplements?

-You should start by buying products from reputable retailers and manufacturers.
+Start by buying products from reputable retailers and manufacturers.

-If you have any literature on what you are taking, bring it to your appointment for your provider to see.
+If you have read something about what you are taking, bring it to your appointment for your provider to see.
 Tell them why you are taking it and talk about possible effects on your other medications and treatments.
-Some supplements may interfere with cancer therapies, affecting how well they work or actually making certain side effects worse.
-Some can increase the risk of bleeding, which is a concern if your platelet count is low.
-And unfortunately, some are a sham, promoted by retailers preying on cancer patients.
+Some types of DS have false information and prey on cancer patients.
+Look to reliable resources for information about possible interactions and side effects (see resources below).

 Resources for more information